Mattocans/Mattocans/README.md

 ## I'm a developer, passionate about video games and web's programming.

-- Looking for an alternation
+- Looking for a work-study programme

 - My degrees :
   - BUT IT, specializing in application development